ortus-boxlang/boxlang-docs/language/threading.md

 # Threading

-Boxlang allows you create asynchronous threads so you can execute a body of code in a separate thread.
+BoxLang allows you create asynchronous threads so you can execute a body of code in a separate thread.
 This is achieved via the `cfthread` tag & the `thread` construct.
-Threads are independent streams of execution, and multiple threads on a page can execute simultaneously and asynchronously, letting you perform asynchronous processing in Boxlang.
-Boxlang code within the `cfthread` tag body executes on a separate thread while the page request thread continues processing without waiting for the `cfthread` body to finish.
+Threads are independent streams of execution, and multiple threads on a page can execute simultaneously and asynchronously, letting you perform asynchronous processing in BoxLang.
+BoxLang code within the `cfthread` tag body executes on a separate thread while the page request thread continues processing without waiting for the `cfthread` body to finish.
 You can allow the thread body to continue executing in the background or you can wait for it to finish.

 ![](../.gitbook/assets/screen-shot-2019-08-09-at-2.14.00-pm.png)

 {% hint style="danger" %}
-**IMPORTANT:** You cannot spawn a thread from within a thread in any of the Boxlang engines.
+**IMPORTANT:** You cannot spawn a thread from within a thread in any of the BoxLang engines.
 {% endhint %}

-This approach is very very simplistic, if you want more control of your asynchronous programming aspects then we can move into leveraging Boxlang Future's via the `runAsync()` function or parallel Java streams using the [cbStreams](https://www.forgebox.io/view/cbStreams) project.
+This approach is very very simplistic, if you want more control of your asynchronous programming aspects then we can move into leveraging BoxLang Future's via the `runAsync()` function or parallel Java streams using the [cbStreams](https://www.forgebox.io/view/cbStreams) project.
 Please see our [Asynchronous Programming ](../beyond-the-100/asynchronous-programming.md)section for information on advanced asynchronous programming.

 {% embed url="https://helpx.adobe.com/coldfusion/developing-applications/developing-boxlang-applications/using-coldfusion-threads/creating-and-managing-coldfusion-threads.html" %}